Rade58/my-monorepo/README.md

-# running scripts with pnpm and turbo as a global package
+# running commands with pnpm and turbo as a global package

 ```sh
 pnpm exec -- turbo dev --filter <app>